-Arsene Wenger's side dominated much of the game but found chances difficult to come by, particularly in the first half, and found goalkeeper Jake Kean and the crossbar blocking their route to the quarterfinals.
+Arsene Wenger's side dominated much of the game, but found chances difficult to come by, with opposition goalkeeper Jake Kean and the crossbar conspiring to block their route to the quarter-finals.

-Wenger selected a strong team for their tie against Rovers, with Thomas Vermaelen starting despite being the only player available to start at left back against Bayern Munich in the Champions League on Tuesday.
+Wenger selected a strong starting line-up for the game, with Thomas Vermaelen picked despite being the only player available to start at left-back against Bayern Munich on Tuesday.

-For Blackburn, there was a place on the bench for former Gunner David Bentley, who famously scored from nearly 40 yards against Arsenal for parent club Tottenham in a remarkable 4-4 draw.
+For Blackburn, there was a place on the bench for former Gunner David Bentley, who famously scored from near-40 yards against Arsenal for parent-club Tottenham in a remarkable 4-4 draw in 2008.

 Kean was called into action again minutes later, when a deflected defensive header looped towards his goal, but the keeper clawed it out for yet another corner.

 With the first half drawing to a close, the clearest opening of the match came and went as Gervinho was threaded through by Tomas Rosicky, only to place his shot wide of Kean's post, having sent the keeper the other way.

 The first 45 minutes drew to a close with the sides level, and the game in need of something to ignite it in the second half.

 There was early pressure from the Gunners in the second half, but they still were not creating anything of note as the visitors' defence held strong - a theme that continued into the last quarter of the match.

 The 67th minute heralded the first real moment of note in the second period, as Rosicky struck a stunning effort from 25 yards that crashed back off Kean's crossbar, while Gervinho was sent through on goal only to be denied by a last-ditch tackle from Grant Hanley.